OhHeyItsJosh/COMP1004-Coursework/readme.md

 Tasks are intended to track individual aspects of a project, they contain information such as a title, description, start and end date, tags, etc. Tasks can be created and viewed on the tasks tab where they are sorted into 3 groups depending on their status: not started, in progress, and completed.

 ![task-tab](examples/tasks-tab.png)

 ![task-view](examples/task-view.png)

-Notes are more simple as they consist of a title and content.
-These notes can be used for the planning aspect of the project.
+Notes are more simple, they consist of a title and content.
 They can be created and viewed on the notes tab.

 ![note-tab](examples/notes-tab.png)